winstxnhdw/nllb-api/README.md

 ### Model Caching

-You can also mount a volume to cache your models locally to speed up subsequent builds.
+You can consider mounting a volume to cache your models locally to speed up subsequent builds.

 ```bash
 mkdir cache && chmod 775 cache